oliverhanappi/ManualMappingGuard/README.md

 ## Installation

 You need to add the NuGet package `ManualMappingGuard` to the project containing the mapping code.
+Please note that only the new SDK based projects are supported.

 ## Usage